quorum1/governance/docs/code-of-conduct.md

 This section lays out the set of core commitments that define our culture and should therefore guide your conduct at Quorum1.
 This is not meant to be an exhaustive list.

 ### I. Follow and Comply with the Law
 While the law does not solely determine what actions are right and wrong, we are committed to following the law in the jurisdictions in which we operate.
 At Quorum1, we take our responsibility to comply with laws and regulations seriously.
 We must follow applicable laws, rules, and regulations at all times.
-We don’t expect everyone to know every aspect of every applicable law, each of us should understand the major laws and regulations that apply to our work and know when to ask for help.
+We don’t expect everyone to know every aspect of every applicable law, each of us are responsible for understanding the major laws and regulations that apply to our work and to know when to ask for help.

 Each member of Quorum1 should develop their own sense of what to look out for; the items listed here are some areas of particular concern, but our commitment to comply with the law applies across the board.